atsis98/academic-kickstart/content/authors/admin/_index.md

 Outside the academic sphere, I have diverse interests, ranging from playing and watching various sports to catching up on fantasy novels and quizzing.
 I also play the piano and guitar and love listening to music from the previous century.

-I am currently looking for Ph.D. opportunities in research labs compatible with my interests, starting Spring 2021.
+I am currently looking for opportunities in research labs compatible with my interests, starting immediately.
+I can also relocate, given the right circumstances.
 If you are interested in discussing potential opportunities, do let me know.